mayafri/printcost/README.md

 Results can be shared by copy-pasting a personalized link.

-Online here : https://hyakosm.net/printcost/ (not in english at the moment)
+Online here : https://printcost.onrender.com/ (not in english at this time)